abhishek-sanwal/ChatGPT_Clone/README.md

 ### Features😍

+##### Contextual responses:

+- Enhanced chatbot's responses by using the previous conversation to understand the context.
-- **Interactive chat** which increase the efficiency of llm to solve your problem.
+- This can improve the efficiency of llm to solve your problem.

-- Fully synced will **Local Storage**.
-You will not loose any response even without login.
-- **Highlighting syntax** and **typing effect** is included to make it feel like chatgpt.
-- All sorts of content is possible like **markdown, db codes, programming codes** etc.
+##### Persistent Data Conversations:

+- Conversations remains persisted across sessions.
+- Users can visit their old conversations even in offline mode.

+##### Real-Time Interactive chat:

+- Enables low-latency, real-time chat conversions with large language models.

+##### User Experience:

+- Elevated user experience with syntax highlighting and typing effect.
+- Automatic scrolling for generated content.

 ---